leodegeus7/LightCharts/README.md

 1) Create a UIView in your Storyboard
 2) Link an outlet of this view in your Controller and import the framework LightCharts;
-3) Create your series to plot in graph, graphs may have more than one serie, so feel free to create as many serie as you want
+3) Create your series to plot in graph, graphs may have more than one serie, so feel free to create as many serie as you want.

 ```sh
 let x = ["B0OO","C000","D000","E000"]